rhythmgt/Decentralised-Auction/README.md

   In a new terminal, ```cd backend```
   Run ```truffle develop``` .
 You will get a bunch of local accounts which can be added to metamask by entering their secret keys.
   Run ```compile --reset``` inside truffle shell to compile smart contracts.<br>
+*Note that you might need to change blockchain IP and address of account which is deploying the contract.
+One can find these in frontend/src/Web3Client.js*

 3. ```cd frontend```
 4. ```npm start```